 With bands formed out of the ether with such spontaneity, it’s clear that uniting members of many separate groups will be little challenge.
 Those who witnessed the transcendent Úlfsmessa performance at the 2016 edition of Roadburn still speak of these Icelandic acts with a certain awe, so the impact of this impending performance is hard to understate.

-Despite decades of first-hand involvement, organizer Hoeijmakers mentions the Úlfsmessa in our conversation, explaining what an impact it had on him and the whole audience.
+Despite decades of first-hand involvement, organiser Hoeijmakers mentions the Úlfsmessa in our conversation, explaining what an impact it had on him and the whole audience.
 “When the Icelandic bands came together for their Úlfsmessa performance in 2016, the performance ran until two in the morning, but the audience was so enthusiastic and I can still feel the energy I felt that night.
 These are the things that matter.”
 Similarly, with Oranssi Pazuzu and their companions in Dark Buddha Rising, he mentions the strong audience reaction and unearthly atmosphere created during their show.

 These bands are just on the cusp of breaking through to being festival headliners elsewhere, yet Roadburn is highlighting them while they’re still finding their footing on a larger scale.
 When asked to elaborate, Hoeijmakers says, “We want to be a forward-thinking festival.
 In the last couple of years, we’ve seen this whole community grow… they’re all creating a small universe of their own and doing fascinating new artistic goals.
 These are the headlining acts of tomorrow and we want to celebrate them today.
 They have a forward-thinking attitude and they need the opportunity to grow in the public eye, which is why we’re highlighting them.”

 The highlighting and determination shows.
 These bands are certainly not overlooked on a global level, with Oranssi Pazuzu’s recent visits to the United States going over wonderfully and the banner year Vánagandr acts had in 2017 on the European festival circuit.
-Still, this smaller capacity festival manages to capture the hearts of the artists in a way that speaks volumes about the bands and organizers just the same.
+Still, this smaller capacity festival manages to capture the hearts of the artists in a way that speaks volumes about the bands and organisers just the same.

 Tomas, who plays in almost every act in the Vánagandr community, shares, “They grant a lot of creative freedom when it comes to doing special performances.
 They make sure that you can be at your best to make these special things happen.
 It’s one of my favorite festivals, with consistently good line-ups and so many favorite bands of ours frequent the festival, which we would never see in Iceland.”